VolneySerio/VolneySerio/README.md

 <h1 align="center">Hi 👋, I'm Volney</h1>
 <h3 align="center">Student of Digital Systems and Media.
-Passionate about Japanese language and Design (I'm still improving in both).</h3>
+Passionate about Japanese language (Currently in the fourth semester of the Japanese course at UECE) and Design (I'm still improving in both).</h3>

 - 🔭 I’m currently working on **Discord Clone**

 - 📫 How to reach me **volneyserio@gmail.com**

-- ⚡ Fun fact **Why do kanji have to be so difficult?**

 <h3 align="left">Connect with me:</h3>
 <p align="left">